 Definitions and Properties

 A negative number, on the other hand, is any real number less than zero.
-It represents a quantity that is less than nothing or a deficit.
+And it represents a quantity that is less than nothing or a deficit.
 Negative numbers are used to represent debts, temperatures below zero, or locations below sea level.
 On the number line, negative numbers are located to the left of zero and extend infinitely towards the left.

 The Number Line